surya0909/hello_world/README.md

 # hello_world
-my first step in the github world right now i am learning the abc's of this platform
+my first step in the github world.

+Right now i am learning the abc's of this platform.